justinthelaw/justinthelaw/README.md

 ---

-🔭 I’m currently working on acceptance into the USSF SDI
+🔭 I’m currently in a USSF software development immersive with Galvanize

 🌱 I’m currently learning JavaScript